alexanderthurn/1000-BTC-Challenge/README.md

 * It starts with a foundational Python-based approach (Approach 1), which, while easy to understand, is slow!
 This method is intended to help you to get the basics.
 * The next technique (Approach 2) adds complexity by monitoring computation time and allowing for the continuation of calculations.
 It also prints out some useful information (WIF key and so on)
-* (TODO) The third technique (Approach 3) leverages parallelization to enhance efficiency.
+* The third technique (Approach 3) leverages parallelization to enhance efficiency.
-* (TODO) Future enhancements include developing a version in C to improve performance.
+* Future enhancements include developing a version in C to improve performance.
-* (TODO) Additionally, a GPU-accelerated version is planned to further expedite the computation process.
+* Additionally, a GPU-accelerated version is planned to further expedite the computation process.

 # Quickstart